Vaios0x/EIPs/README.md

 2. Preview your local Jekyll site in your web browser at `http://localhost:4000`.

 More information on Jekyll and GitHub Pages [here](https://docs.github.com/en/enterprise/2.14/user/articles/setting-up-your-github-pages-site-locally-with-jekyll).

+## Contributing

+We welcome contributions to improve the EIPs repository.
+Please ensure all pull requests follow the guidelines outlined in EIP-1 and pass all automated checks before submitting.